strimzi/strimzi.github.io/_posts/2025-03-26-phased-strimzi-upgrade-example.md

 ###### Supported concurrent versions

-As with any other Kubernetes resource the CRDs have an API version.
+As with any Kubernetes resource, Strimzi CRDs have an API version, which is currently [`v1beta2`](https://github.com/strimzi/strimzi-kafka-operator/blob/ac5f9b48db851737aba12abebee4000295d2ec1c/install/cluster-operator/040-Crd-kafka.yaml#L23).
-[Currently](https://github.com/strimzi/strimzi-kafka-operator/blob/ac5f9b48db851737aba12abebee4000295d2ec1c/install/cluster-operator/040-Crd-kafka.yaml#L23) this is `v1beta2`.
 Theoretically, Strimzi operands that share this API version can coexist and you _could_ run multiple versions concurrently on the same Kubernetes cluster (0.43.
 0.44 ad 0.45 for example).
 However, the only guaranteed and tested configuration is two adjacent Strimzi versions.
 This has to be supported to allow the upgrade of a single Strimzi instance and so is tested as part of a Strimzi release.
-If you install more than 2 adjacent Strimzi versions you are running the risk of newer CRDs causing issues for older operands.
+If you install more than two adjacent Strimzi versions, you are running the risk of newer CRDs causing issues for older operands.
-For example operands being managed by Strimzi 0.43 when the 0.45 CRDs are installed in the cluster.
+For example, operands managed by Strimzi 0.43 may fail if 0.45 CRDs are installed, as this is an unsupported and untested configuration.
-This is an untested configuration and so you may encounter issues.
 Therefore, it is strongly recommended that you only run two adjacent Strimzi versions using a system like the one proposed in this post.

 ###### CRD API version upgrades